Omar Paganini: Minister of Industry

 Paganini was announced as Minister of Industry, Energy and Mining on December 16, 2019 by then-President-elect Luis Lacalle Pou.
 He took office on March 1, 2020, stating that his portfolio should be "a channel for Uruguay to take advantage of its opportunities and face its challenges."
 He also pointed out that the country's competitiveness is the main challenge of his management.
+He was succeeded by Elisa Facio.

+Minister of Foreign Relations

+On November 4, 2023, in the midst of a cabinet reshuffle, President Luis Lacalle Pou announced that Paganini would succeed Francisco Bustillo as foreign minister.